AunalyticsManagedServices/sharepoint-file-upload-action/README.md

 3. **Upload frequently** to minimize changes per sync
 4. **Organize files logically** to use targeted patterns
 5. **Schedule during off-peak hours** for large syncs

+**Performance Note**: The action uses xxHash128 for content verification, which processes files at 3-6 GB/s on modern CPUs.
+This is 10-20x faster than traditional SHA-256 hashing, ensuring minimal overhead even for large files.

 ### Benchmarks